-Controllable power production can contribute to frequency balancing, adequacy and congestion management, but with more variable generation in the gird the need for flexibility increases.
+Controllable power production can contribute to frequency balancing, adequacy and congestion management, but with more variable generation in the grid, the need for flexibility increases.
 The flexibility of conventional and renewable power plants could be increased by combining generation with local storage or using advanced control algorithms.

+Battery storage can help both conventional generation and wind and solar plants to provide frequency balancing services and voltage control.
 Algorithms can enable wind and solar to provide synthetic inertia, automatic voltage control and automatic generation curtailment, even without the use of storage systems.